 To achieve full accessibility across our schools, District programming must be considered at the systems level to ensure incremental, meaningful access is provided over time.
-Within the phased improvements outlined below, the main-level accessibility district-wide target by 2026 is one example of a systems approach.
-Achieving this milestone will provide greater opportunity for individuals experiencing disabilities to attend their neighborhood school by allowing administrators to shift programming to the main building level for accommodation.
+Within the phased improvements outlined below, the target of main-level accessibility District-wide by 2026 is one example of a systems approach.
+Achieving this milestone will provide greater opportunity for individuals experiencing disability to attend their neighborhood school by allowing administrators to shift programming to the main building level for accommodation.
 Phases III and IV target multilevel access District-wide with the goal of full-accessibility District-wide by 2041.

 Funding for these improvements is expected to predominantly come from general obligation bonds.
-Phases I and II funding have already been approved as part of the 2020 GO Bond scope of work.
+The funding for Phases I and II have already been approved as part of the 2020 GO Bond scope of work.
 It is anticipated future bond authorizations will fund Phases III and IV.
 The proposed phasing allows the District to align funding (bond authorizations) with the proposed phasing.

 The proposed timing of the phases is an estimate.
-Staff reviewed various scheduling considerations and provided a schedule that staff believe to be achievable and balances the need to act quickly with project constraints both within and outside PPS's control.
+Staff reviewed various scheduling considerations and provided a schedule that staff believe to be achievable, and that balances the need to act quickly with project constraints that are both within and outside PPS's control.